diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 print("Square root of 16 is", sqrt(16))
 ```

-Every module has a name and statements in a module can find out the name of their module.
-This is handy for the particular purpose of figuring out whether the module is being run standalone or being imported.
-As mentioned previously, when a module is imported for the first time, the code it contains gets executed.
+Every module has a name, and statements in a module can find out the name of their module.
+This is handy for the particular purpose of figuring out whether the module is being run standalone or being imported. `As mentioned previously, when a module is imported for the first time, the code it contains gets executed`.
 We can use this to make the module behave in different ways depending on whether it is being used by itself or being imported from another module.
 This can be achieved using the `__name__` attribute of the module.

 `Example (save as module_using_name.py ):`
 ```python